 But while it lasts, come along with me as we put on our long-johns and join the battle against Communism!
 I mean, against crime.

-On the left side of each page, you will see links to indexes listing the movies.
+On the left side of each page — or, if reading on a phone, in the menu bar just below the banner — you will see links to indexes listing the movies.
 You have a choice of four, depending on how you want the titles ordered.
 In the default index, I have ranked the titles roughly in order from best to worst.
 Alternately, you can choose an alphabetical list of titles, or a list organized by year of release, or one grouped in categories based on the type of comic the movie was made from.
 I have put in placeholders for those films I haven’t seen yet (which are usually either pointless sequels, or recent films I haven’t gotten around to yet).
 Unseen film titles are in italics.
 Each title has a little popup quote from the accompanying review that displays itself when you move the mouse over it.

 Certain measures have been taken to keep the list down to a manageable size.
 I disregard stuff over 50 years old, namely the serials popular in the nineteen thirties and forties.
 I summarize what I know of this old stuff in a special section.
 I will include some newspaper comic strips that encroach near a superhero-like form, but ignore most newspaper strips — no Blondie or Garfield films.
 I disregard most hero characters who have a presence in comics but originated elsewhere, like Tarzan.
 (But The Shadow slipped through as an exception.
 The Green Hornet will probably end up being another.)
 I will also disregard TV movies, except for mentioning their existence in passing in another special section, and most animated films, especially if they’re not major theatrical releases.
 (Most superhero animation was made for TV, though recently the two major comic book companies have made a number of direct-to-DVD offerings.)
 And I can’t cover manga films such as the blood-drenched Lone Wolf and Cub (Kozure Okami) series (which I had heard was going to be remade by, of all people, Darren Aronofsky) — or, in general, films made in languages other than English.
 (This is another area where I had to make an exception or two.)